wavemaker/docs/learn/on-premise/upgrade/download-copy-patch.md

 ### Ubuntu

-- Download debian package.
-The link will be shared by WaveMaker team.
+- Download the Debian package.
+The link will be shared by the WaveMaker team.

 ```bash
 wget  <WME-Patch-Link>